 This type of office does not have to pay any taxes either and the funds needed for the office can be freely sent to it.

-To gain such a status, the liaison office in Japan should not be a permanent entity and it not allowed to sign contracts, take orders or collect or invoice money.
+To gain such a status, the liaison office in Japan should not be a permanent entity and it is not allowed to sign contracts, take orders or collect or invoice money.

 When starting a business in Japan, it is possible to set up two or several business entities.
 For example, you might want to open an entirely owned subsidiary.